15 Tricks to Help Sell Your Home Faster—and for More Money

 Leave some good stuff behind

 We’ve all heard about closing cost credits, but those are almost so common now that buyers expect them—they don’t really distinguish your house from any of the other homes on the market anymore.
 What can distinguish your home is leaving behind some of your personal property, ideally items that are above and beyond what the average homebuyer in your home’s price range would be able to afford.
 That may be stainless steel kitchen appliances or a plasma screen TV, or it might be a golf cart if your home is on a golf course.
-If you aren’t leaving things behind, learn how to make the most money selling stuff online.
+For more about how to sell a house fast, check out these smart ways to sell your home as quickly as possible.

 Time your sale wisely